Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/utils-and-apis/resource-resolver-map-rewriter/index.md

 * `pipeline.type` - This is the pipeline component name which will be referenced from the rewriter configuration below.
 * `attributes` - The list of HTML element/attribute pairs which will be rewritten. element and attributes are `:` delimited.
 Each attribute **MUST** be unique in the list, but can have multiple attributes specified as comma delimited values.

-### Rewriter Pipeline Configuration
+### Rewriter Pipeline configuration

-The easiest way to configure the rewriter pipline is just to copy `/libs/cq/config/rewriter/default` to a path inside your application, e.g. `/apps/myapp/config/rewriter/mysite.
+The easiest way to configure the rewriter pipeline is just to copy `/libs/cq/config/rewriter/default` to a path inside your application, e.g. `/apps/myapp/config/rewriter/mysite.
 Note that the configuration node *must* be inside a four-level path that ends in `config/rewriter`.

 To validate that your configuration was successful, look at the Sling Rewriter tab in the OSGi Web Console.